 To collaborate with stakeholders to monitor and collect feedback from the use of AI algorithms in the healthcare delivery environment, and to provide feedback to the development of improved international standards.

 To generate a transparent documentation by creating reports and specifications towards enabling external assessment of the benchmarking framework and the benchmarked AI for health methods.

+Formation

+The collaboration between the World Health Organization (WHO) and the International Telecommunication Union (ITU) was first proposed during the "AI for Good" event in Geneva in May 2018.
+Here, it was acknowledged that to standardize AI for health, specialists in the standardization and implementation of both healthcare (WHO) and of information technology (ITU) would need to work together.
+In July 2018, the two organizations officially agreed to move forward with this project.
+The FG-AI4H convened for the first time at the WHO headquarters in Geneva in September 2018.

 2. Website and contact information